s-batish/tango-tennis/TESTING.md

     - Result: Signed in users can delete their own reviews either through the My Reviews page or directly on the reviews carousel

 EPIC: Administrative Managing of Classes
-- As an admin member, I want to create tennis for the different levels, so that I can provide a clear timetable of our classes
+- As an admin member, I want to create tennis lessons for the different levels, so that I can provide a clear timetable of our classes
     - Result: Staff members are able to create class timetables
 - As an admin member, I want to view how many people have booked classes, and the dates and times of bookings, so that I can keep track of all upcoming bookings
     - Result: Staff members are able to view who has booked classes and when they will be through the Manage Bookings page